armaancheema484/bouncing_ball/README.md

 ### Key Components

 1. Hexagon Rotation:
 - The hexagon rotates around its center using a rotation angle that increments each frame.
 - The vertices of the hexagon are recalculated based on the current rotation.

 2. Ball Physics:

-- The ball is affected by gravity, which increases its vertical velocity over time.
+- Each ball has unique properties:
+  - Basketball: radius=15, bounce=1.2
+  - Soccer ball: radius=12, bounce=0.9
+- Gravity affects both balls (constant: 0.2)
-- Friction gradually reduces the ball's velocity.
+- Friction gradually reduces velocity (coefficient: 0.99)

 3. Collision Detection:

-- The program checks if the ball is outside the hexagon using a point-in-polygon algorithm.
-- If a collision is detected, the ball's velocity is reflected off the closest wall.
+- Advanced point-in-polygon algorithm checks ball positions
+- Precise collision response with wall normals
+- Balls are kept within hexagon boundaries
+- Each ball's bounce coefficient affects its collision response

 4. Rendering:

-- The hexagon and ball are drawn on the screen using Pygame's drawing functions.
+- The hexagon and balls are drawn using Pygame
+- Each ball has a distinct color and label
+- Smooth animation at 60 FPS

+## Ball Properties

+### Basketball
+- Color: Orange
+- Radius: 15 pixels
+- Bounce coefficient: 1.2
+- Label: 'B'

+### Soccer Ball
+- Color: White
+- Radius: 12 pixels
+- Bounce coefficient: 0.9
+- Label: 'S'